bouwe77/temba/docs/docs/recipes/custom-routes.md

 # Custom routes

 Temba's built-in routes always return JSON.
-If your API needs routes that return something else — an image, a PDF, a CSV export, an HTML page — you can combine Temba with your own Node.js HTTP server, all on a single port.
+If your API needs routes that return something else (an image, a PDF, a CSV export), you can combine Temba with your own Node.js HTTP server, all on a single port.

+## Before reaching for this

+Check whether an existing Temba feature already covers your need:

+- **Serve HTML or a frontend app**: use [`staticFolder`](/docs/static-assets).
+See also the [Serving a Frontend](/docs/recipes/serving-a-frontend) recipe.
+- **Return a custom status code or body for a resource route**: use [`requestInterceptor`](/docs/request-interceptor) with `actions.response()`.
+- **Modify the JSON response body before it's sent**: use [`responseBodyInterceptor`](/docs/response-interceptor).

+Custom routes are the right tool when you need a response format that isn't JSON: binary data, CSV, plain text, etc.

 ## How it works